RyGoy/My-Accountant-Broker-Bot/README.md

 DISCLAIMER:
 **_This is for educational purposes ONLY, we have set this up with a "paper wallet" ACCOUNT.
 Don't be fucking retarded._**

-We wanted to to focus on the easiest way to make money while pursuing computer sicence.
-IF computer science is the answer to everything THEN the problem of emotional trading can be solved with computer science, we just need to set the rules, but It looks like [Github has some rules set up allready.](https://github.com/roguesupport-scott/Machine-Learning-Stock-Trading-Bot)
+We wanted to focus on the easiest way to make money while pursuing computer science.
+IF computer science is the answer to everything THEN the problem of emotional trading can be solved with computer science, we just need to set the rules, but It looks like [Github has some rules set up already.](https://github.com/roguesupport-scott/Machine-Learning-Stock-Trading-Bot)

-I don't actually know Python, I just know how to find the parts I need and to put them together, I have learned a lot about **file** structures and how to edit indivdual **files**.
-Learning computer science has been the fastest feedback mechanism i've ever encoutered in my life.
+I don't actually know Python, I just know how to find the parts I need and to put them together, I have learned a lot about **file** structures and how to edit individual **files**.
+Learning computer science has been the fastest feedback mechanism I've ever encountered in my life.
 All the heavy lifting has been done, the sandbox is already built!

 We will set this `robot agent` up on a Raspberry Pi 4, we'll need at least 16 gb flash memory and the ability to hook the Pi4 up to a screen and keyboard.